robang74/redfishos/forum/quick-first-setup-guide.md

 ---

-**BASIC CONFIGURATION**
+**BASIC SETTINGS**

-Now the smartphone need a little more effort to be completely configure on the basics:
+Now the smartphone need a little more effort to be completely configure on the basics.

- 1. Swipe from the bottom on the home display, choose Settings and its System tab
+ 0. Swipe from the bottom on the home display, choose Settings and its System tab

+in Settings:System page:

- 2.  in Settings:System -> Display -> Text size: chose the one comfortable for you
+ 1. Display -> Text size: chose the one comfortable for you
- 3. in Settings:System -> Sounds and feedback raise all the volumes to 100%, fine tuning later
+ 2. Sounds and feedback raise all the volumes to 100%, fine tuning later
- 4. in Settings:System -> Gestures -> Show hints and tips: OFF, learning later
+ 3. Gestures -> Show hints and tips: OFF, learning later
+ 4. Battery -> Activation threshold: set Battery 20%
+ 5. Battery -> Charging mode: set Apply threshold, Stop charging: 90%
+ 6. Device Lock -> Show notifications when device is lock: OFF

+The battery settings are not strictly required but it supposed that your battery will last longer and with the power saving mode starting at 20% of the battery, the smartphone will last as much as having fully charged the battery.

+About showing the notifications when device is lock - ON by default - allows sensible information leaking to everyone who can see at your unattended smartphone display.
+Like the content of SMS/text messages which sometimes contains an OTP used by some banks or other service providers to confirm a transaction or authorizing a sensitive change by a registered mobile number.
+A leak that be leveraged for being actively used.

+---

+**SIM SETTINGS**

- 5. swipe from the bottom on the bottom edge and choose Messages app
+ 1. swipe from the bottom on the bottom edge and choose the Messages app
- 6. swipe from above on the display and select new message
+ 2. in Message, swipe from above on the display and select new message
- 7. send a configuration SMS/text request to your network operator: wait for it
+ 2. send a configuration SMS/text request to your network operator: wait for it
- 8. swipe from the bottom on the bottom edge and choose Settings
+ 3. swipe from the bottom on the bottom edge and choose Settings
- 9. in Settings -> Mobile network check the configuration for the SIM #1
+ 4. in Settings -> Mobile network check the configuration for the SIM #1
-10. select SIM #1 and enable the mobile data connection, it should go in "Connected" state
+ 5. select SIM #1 and enable the mobile data connection, it should go in *Connected* state

 For those have a dual-SIM smartphone and two SIMs, it is time to configure the SIM #2